Wooden Flooring Installation Cost

 Wood Floor Patterns

-There are many patterns that wood flooring can be laid in.
+There are many patterns in which wood flooring can be laid.
 The cost of each design may vary if the job takes different durations, but this will largely depend on the complexity of the work.

-This pattern is, by far the most common.
-It is a well-known approach to a hardwood floor installation.
+This pattern is, by far, the most common.
+It is a well-known approach to hardwood floor installation.
 As you know, this type of flooring simply involves the boards being laid side by side from wall to wall.

 Pros: